Sabah Adventure

 - Small to medium-sized day backpack (for overnight trips at Mt Kinabalu and Turtle Island)

-- Head torch (a head torch is best for when you are climbing the summit of Mt Kinabalu)
+- Head torch (for when you are climbing the summit of Mt Kinabalu in the dark as you will need your hands free)

 - Waterproof jacket